jasonalshamary/hungryadmin/content/All/powerline.rst

 The key file that no one seems to mention is the `config.json`.
 This will force the actual changes to take effect, and without this file you'll still be using the default configuration.
-While that may work I prefer everything aligned on the right side of the screen.
+While that may work I prefer everything aligned on the left side of the screen.

 Once this is complete check to make sure the linting is fine with `powerline-lint` and if everything looks fine restart the daemon with